-Restorative Practice underpins our staged approach to discipline in Year 7 & 8.
+Restorative Practice underpins our staged approach to discipline in Year 9.
 Teachers outline behavioural expectations at the beginning of each year, and students who choose not to follow these guidelines can expect follow up.
 The stages range from classroom management strategies (stage 1) such as a student being reprimanded and/or moved, through to a behaviour contract (stage 4) where parents, students and staff are working together to bring about behaviour change.
+These stages are outlined in the student diaries; we encourage you to familiarise yourself with the processes and discuss them with your child.

 For all communities, there are ground-rules or guidelines, to ensure there is clear direction of expectations.
-The Junior Secondary community is no different.
+The Year 9 community is no different.
 While most of the following rules are directed to students, it is important that parents understand what is expected of their children at school.